الموسيقى الأمازيغية والفلكلور المغربي - Amazigh Music and Moroccan Folklore

 Essential Elements of Amazigh Music

-Amazigh music is characterized by its distinctive rhythms and unique musical modes, making it rich and diverse.
+Amazigh music is characterized by its particular rhythms and distinctive musical modes that make it rich in diversity.

 The Distinctive Rhythms of Amazigh Music

-Amazigh music is characterized by its multiple and sometimes complex rhythms, which reflect the cultural and geographical diversity of Amazigh regions.
-These rhythms are used in various traditional occasions and celebrations.
+Amazigh music is characterized by its multitudinous and sometimes very complex rhythms, which reflect the cultural and geographical diversity of Amazigh regions.
+These rhythms are utilized during traditional occasions and celebrations.

 Amazigh Maqams and Musical Scales